afs/rdf-delta/docs/index.md

 ---
 layout: doc
-title: Delta - Replicating RDF Datasets
+title: RDF Delta - Replicating RDF Datasets
 ---

-Delta is a system for recording and publishing changes to RDF Datasets.
+RDF Delta is a system for recording and publishing changes to RDF Datasets.

 It is built on top of the idea of change logs: